LAKE FRIENDLY LAWN CARE PROGRAM

 Take the Lake Friendly Lawn Care Pledge!

-Take the pledge today and volunteer to proudly display a “Lake Friendly Lawn Care” sign.
+Take the pledge today and volunteer to proudly display a “Lake Friendly Lawncare” sign.
 Signs are free for dues-paying CLWA members and can be displayed proudly on your property to let your neighbors know that you are doing your part to protect the lake.

 Fill out the below form and we will contact you to make arrangements to get you a sign.

-To prioritize the health of the lake over trying to obtain a “perfect” weed free lawn.
+I’m committed … to prioritizing the health of the lake over trying to obtain a “perfect” weed free lawn.

-To maintain dense vegetation with minimal inputs, which can be accomplished through simple adjustments like mowing grass higher, mulching leaves and clippings, and patching bare spots.
+I will … strive to maintain dense vegetation with minimal inputs, which can be accomplished through simple adjustments like mowing grass higher, mulching leaves and clippings, and patching bare spots.

-To forgo 4-step programs and the excessive use of chemicals and instead address persistent weeds and pests with a spot treatment approach (or better yet, hand-pulling).
+I will … forgo 4-step programs and the excessive use of chemicals and instead address persistent weeds and pests with a spot treatment approach (or better yet, hand-pulling).

 Lake Friendly Lawn Care Resources: